ru44/blackarch-demo/src/community.md

 If you need help, this is the best place to ask.

 You can find the official BlackArch Matrix channel here: <a href="https://matrix.to/#/#BlackArch:matrix.org">#BlackArch:matrix.org</a>

-## News

-This page list our Twitter posts timeline.